fmager/real-time/README.md

 * Memory hierarchies and computational graphs
 * Concurrency
 * Types, energy usage, bit tricks and compression
-* Optimization with an introduction to profiling and use cases covering topics such as model training and quantization, graphics, computer vision
+* Optimization with an introduction to profiling
-* A random grab bag of tips and tricks
+* A random grab bag of tips and tricks, GUI and bindings
-* How to create real time systems and and project proposals
+* How to create real time systems and project proposals

 So let's get started!